The Politics of Ontario

 Author InformationCheryl N. Collier is Associate Professor and Undergraduate Chair in the Department of Political Science and Co-Director of the Health Research Centre for the Study of Violence Against Women at the University of Windsor.

-Jonathan Malloy is Professor and Chair of the Department of Political Science at Carleton University.
+Jonathan Malloy is Professor at Carleton University.

 Table of contents

 List of Tables and Figures

 3. The Social and Economic Context of Ontario Politics

 Part 2: Institutions

 5. The Ontario Legislature: Living Up to Its Democratic Potential amidst Political Change?

 6. The Commanding Heights of Power and Politics in Ontario